 The first training course will be implement in Larnaca in Cyprus between 10-15 of June with the aim to explore how to tackle problem gambling in youth work.

-Participants will be accommodated in a hotel (will be announced shortly) in rooms of two people.
+Participants will be accommodated in Flamingo hotel in rooms of two people.
 Transportation will be offered to the venue, as well as, three meals and two coffee breaks.
 There will be participants from Cyprus and Finland.

 We are looking for 8 participants who have an interest in the topic of gambling to join the TC.